genner-lab/Molecular-Lab-Protocols/tilapia-qpcr-assays.md

 # Protocols for running species-specific qPCR assays for tilapia species
 ### Rupert Collins, Andy Saxon, Martin Genner :: March 2022

 This protocol describes quantitative PCR (qPCR) assays to detect three species of tilapia cichlid present in Tanzanian aquaculture: _Oreochromis leucostictus_ (blue-spotted tilapia), _Oreochromis niloticus_ (Nile tilapia), and _Oreochromis urolepis_ (Wami tilapia).
+A tutorial video accompanying this protocol can be found at [https://youtu.be/dsI-viP6Oes](https://youtu.be/dsI-viP6Oes).

 ### Before you start